wireshell/wireshell/docs/commands/module.md

 ## Enable

 Enable and install a module.
-If the module is not found in the particular installation, wireshell downloads it.
+If the module is not found in the particular installation, wireshell downloads it first.

 ```sh
 $ wireshell module:enable {module-class},{module-class}